These 10 teas can reduce bloating in the long term and also help with water retention and other symptoms of an unhappy gut.

 Lemon Balm tea

-A member of the mint family, lemon balm is also great for helping with digestive issues.
+A member of the mint family, lemon balm is an effective aid for digestive issues.

-As a carminative herb it can help reduce gas build-up which means no bloating, and no awkward flatulence!
-Lemon Balm is also great if you have bowel issues such as Irritable Bowel Syndrome (IBS).
-This means its great at soothing your digestive system and helping your body get everything going smoothly again.
+- As a carminative herb, it can help reduce gas build-up, which means no bloating and no embarrassing flatulence!
+Lemon balm is also beneficial if you have irritable bowel syndrome (IBS) because it soothes your digestive system and helps your body get everything working smoothly again.

 Lemon Balm tea is also very calming and helps reduce stress and anxiety.
-This means when you're feeling self-conscious and uncomfortable it will help you relax, even if you are bloated.
+This means when you're feeling self-conscious and uncomfortable, it will help you relax.

 New Me 28 Day Teatox